 Boosting productivity is definitely not about driving yourself into an early grave through overwork.
 Remember, the goal is to work smarter, so factoring in regular breaks will help you concentrate and be more efficient during the periods that you are working.
 Tide uses the Pomodoro Technique, breaking down your day into intense 25-minute intervals separated by short breaks.
 Tide is especially effective at helping you concentrate, using ambient noise generators that can be customized to your frame of mind.

 Much more than a document scanner, CamScanner is a must-have productivity app for Android users.
 Whether it’s a two-page brochure or a 10,000-word white paper, CamScanner allows you to scan, store and sync real-world documents across devices using your phone camera.
-You can extract text from images, make annotations and other edits in your digital documents, and secure important documents with a passcode.
+You can extract text from images, make annotations and other edits to your digital documents, and secure important documents with a passcode.
 You can also easily share digital docs with others for easy collaboration—the perfect tool for anyone still working with paper documents.

 Not so much an Android productivity app, as a collection of “applets” that allow your productivity apps to communicate with each other.
 Applets are conditional statements that trigger actions when certain changes occur within specified apps.
 For instance, you could set IFTTT to automatically create to-do lists from emails you pin, you can sync files from Google Drive to another cloud storage provider as you add them, you can even automatically log the amount of time you spend at the office using the GPS on your phone.
 It links with more than 600 apps and you can create your own applets to let them all speak to each other—it’s the ultimate productivity app for the app addict!

-Trello is a popular productivity that is owned by Assana.
-It is primarily used on the web or in native app on the Mac or PC, but there is also an Android app that lets you manage your projects on the go.
+Trello is a popular productivity app that is owned by Assana.
+It is primarily used on the web or in a native app on the Mac or PC, but there is also an Android app that lets you manage your projects on the go.
 Trello is designed around boards and cards.
 It also integrates with other services like Google Drive and Dropbox to let you pull in files relevant to your project and task list.

 Dropbox is one of the most popular ways to sync files from your mobile device to a desktop.
 It originated the “folder that syncs” style of productivity app that now is copied by Google Drive, OneDrive, and iCloud Drive.
-Once you put files in a Dropbox folder, you can shared it with others.
+Once you put files in a Dropbox folder, you can share them with others.
 On the Dropbox Android app, you can load files that you synced over from your PC, make changes, and then the files will sync back to all of your devices

 There are so many great articles and videos that most people want to watch, but there almost isn’t enough time in the day.
 Pocket, from Mozilla, lets you save articles for later, so you have a quick spot to come back to when you are ready.
-On the Android app, it even saves them offline so you can take time when you’re on a plane to fly through your “to read” que.
+On the Android app, it even saves them offline so you can take time when you’re on a plane to fly through your “to read” queue.

 If you are the type of person who’s always finding cool things on the internet, but you don’t know where to store them, Google Keep for Android can be your best friend.
 It lets you quickly capture what’s on your mind and get a reminder later at the right place or time.
 You can speak a voice memo using your Android phone and have it automatically transcribed.
 Grab a photo of a poster you want to buy later, receipt or document and easily organize or find it later using its search function.
 Google Keep makes it easy to capture a thought or list for yourself, and share it with friends and family.